WORCESTERSHIRE MILITARIA MUSEUM

 Maker: California Headgear.
 Vanguard.
 Various.

-Tag: 1980s US Navy Admiral's Command Ball cap, insignia and medal ribbons (Hernández).
+Tag: 1980s US Navy Admiral's Command Ball cap (Hernández).

 U. S. Navy Flag Officer original baseball visor cap Coldwar Era.
 1980s.
 VADM Diego Hernández.